zfit/zfit/docs/model.rst

 The sample (and therefore also the sample the `nll` depends on) is now sampled with `sigma1` set to 5.

-If some parameters are constrained from external measurements, usually Gaussian constraints, then sampling of the central values of those constraints might be needed to obtain an unbiased sample from the model.
+If some parameters are constrained to values observed from external measurements, usually Gaussian constraints, then sampling of the observed values might be needed to obtain an unbiased sample from the model.
 Example:

 .. code:: pycon